microdevs/missy/README.md

 MISSY is a library for creating REST services that talk to each other.
 It provides the following functionality

-### Setup our git to use a private go lib
-- git config --global url."git@github.com:".insteadOf "https://github.com/"

 ### Features

 * Routing with gorrila/mux